dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/matlab_code/README.md

 - Open the MATLAB script in MATLAB.
 - Run the script by pressing the **Run** button or by typing `run` in the MATLAB command window.

-### 3. Visualization
+### 3. Visualisation

-- The script collects 1000 data points from the Arduino and updates the following visualizations in real time:
+- The script collects 1000 data points from the Arduino and updates the following visualisations in real time:
   - **3D Quiver Plot**: A 3D vector plot that shows wind direction and magnitude in space, with a trailing line for visual history.
   - **Line Graph**: A real-time plot of wind speed over time for each axis (NS, EW, TB).
   - **Polar Plot**: Displays the resultant wind direction and speed on a polar coordinate plot.
   - **Digital Readout**: Displays current wind speed, direction (in degrees and cardinal direction), and elevation angle.

-### 4. Data Collection and Visualization
+### 4. Data Collection and Visualisation

 - The script collects data for 1000 iterations, where each data point contains the wind speed along the NS, EW, and TB axes.
 - It calculates: